 - Pregnant and breastfeeding women

-Animal studies do not indicate any harmful effects during pregnancy.
-However, data on the use of COVID-19 Moderna during pregnancy are limited.
-Although there are no studies related to breast-feeding and vaccination, no risks are expected.
-If you are pregnant or breastfeed, think you may be pregnant or planning to get pregnant, please, consult the administration of the vaccine with your doctor, pharmacist or nurse.
+COVID-19 vaccine Moderna: Animal studies do not indicate any harmful effects during pregnancy.
+However, data on the use of COVID-19 Moderna during pregnancy are very limited.
+If you are pregnant or breastfeed, think you may be pregnant or planning to get pregnant, please, consult the administration of the vaccine with your doctor, pharmaceutics, or nurse.